Welcome to Kreative Korporation Kreative Entertainment Kreative Software Miscellany

 The best part of SabineOS.

-One thing I did with Sabine that isn't shown here was loading the Sabine character bitmaps into the VGA character set.
+One other thing I did with Sabine that isn't shown here was loading the Sabine character bitmaps into the VGA character set.
 I had a little program called SABFONT.EXE that would do this.
 I often used the MS-DOS prompt with the small-caps font.
-One problem I had with this is when the characters would remain at 8x12 instead of switching to 8x8, and I would get Sabine characters with the bottom third of the corresponding VGA character underneath!
-I still do this kind of thing even today; here's my Mac OS X Terminal window in the serif Sabine font!
+One common problem I encountered was when the characters would remain at 8x12 instead of switching to 8x8, and I would get Sabine characters with the bottom third of the corresponding VGA character underneath!
+I still occasionally do this kind of thing even today; here's a Mac OS X Terminal window in the serif Sabine font.

 The mouse driver SabineOS used was obviously flawed.
 While it runs fine on genuine PC hardware, it just does this under Virtual PC.
 Also, while SabineOS ran at an acceptable speed on my old 486, it's slow as heck on Virtual PC.
 I think it's because it accessed the hard disk a lot.